-I I 1 The bid specification for the following local content procurement did not specify the minimum threshold for local production and content which is not less than the threshold prescribed in the relevant NT Instruction Notes: All amounts paid in respect of these awards should be regarded as irregular expenditure and disclosed as such.
+The bid specification for the following local content procurement did not specify the minimum threshold for local production and content which is not less than the threshold prescribed in the relevant NT Instruction Notes: All amounts paid in respect of these awards should be regarded as irregular expenditure and disclosed as such.
 This also results in a material non-compliance with legislation and will be reported in the audit report accordingly.
-Declarations not obtained In terms of section 13 of the general preconditions for consideration of written quotations or bids, a supply chain management policy must state that the municipality may not consider a written quotation or bid unless the provider who submitted the quotation or bid - (c) has indicated- i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been (iii) in the service of the state in the previous twelve months; or whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of ACTION TO BE TAKEN The management will ensure that declaration forms are completed for all quotes submitted.
+Declarations not obtained In terms of section 13 of the general preconditions for consideration of written quotations or bids, a supply chain management policy must state that the municipality may not consider a written quotation or bid unless the provider who submitted the quotation or bid - (c) has indicated - i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been (iii) in the service of the state in the previous twelve months; or whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of ACTION TO BE TAKEN The management will ensure that declaration forms are completed for all quotes submitted.
 A checklist has been developed in order to trace the documents required during procurement process.
-Responsible Official SCM MANAGER, DB Mlondo ACTING CFO, NM Myeni Target Date 07 January 2019 Completed and on going Responsible Official the state in the previous twelve months.
+Responsible Official SCM MANAGER, DB Mlondo ACTING CFO, NM Myeni Target Date 07 January 2019 going Responsible Official the state in the previous twelve months.
 This results in a material non-compliance with key legislation and will be included in the audit report as such.
 All amounts paid in terms of these awards should be regarded as irregular expenditure.
-PRE-DETERMINED Performance indicator not clearly defined ACTION TO BE TAKEN ACTION TO BE Performance indicator not clearly defined ACTION TO BE TAKEN TAKEN OBJECTIVES In the war of FAADDI shouther 2.2.
-A more formance Similar Performance indicators will IAKEN In terms of FMPPI chapter 3.2, A performance Completed measure or indicator is well defined when it has a be rectified during the amendment Completed clear definition so that data will be collected of the 2018/2019 SDBIP.
-Deen an eible Official consistently and is easy to understand and use.
-Decrease this official Responsible Official FMPPI chapter 3.2 A target is specific when the Responsible Official IDP/ PMS nature and required level of performance of the IDP/ PMS MANAGER, B DUBE MANAGER, B DUBE target is clearly identifiable.
+PRE-DETERMINED Performance indicator not clearly defined ACTION TO BE TAKEN ACTION TO BE OBJECTIVES TAKEN In terms of FMPPI chapter 3.2, A performance Similar Performance indicators will measure or indicator is well defined when it has a be rectified during the amendment Completed clear definition so that data will be collected of the 2018/2019 SDBIP. consistently and is easy to understand and use.
+Responsible Official FMPPI chapter 3.2 A target is specific when the Responsible Official IDP/ PMS nature and required level of performance of the IDP/ PMS MANAGER, B DUBE MANAGER, B DUBE target is clearly identifiable.
 SNR MANAGER TOWN PLANING, N The following indicator is not well defined and Mathomsi clear.
 "To ensure 100% completion of gravel roads Target Date maintenance project by 30 June 2018."
 It does not include a clear description of roads 25 February 2019. that are going to be maintained.
 This also results in the level of performance of the target to be not clearly identifiable.
 A communication has also been raised that the maintenance plan lacks critical information.
 As a result, thereof, we were unable to obtain sufficient appropriate audit evidence to support the reported achievement of the target of 100% completion of maintenance of gravel road infrastructure by 30 June 2018.
 This was due to a lack of a proper technical indicator description that predetermined how the achievement would be measured, monitored and reported.
 Further we were unable to confirm the reported achievement of the indicator by alternative means.
 Consequently, we were unable to determine whether any adjustments were